-113 Procedure to withdraw an approval
+109 Procedure to withdraw an approval

-- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 112(2)(c); and
+- (1) The Municipality may withdraw an approval granted- - (a) after consideration of the representations made in terms of section 108(2)(c); and - (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 108(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.

-- (b) if the Municipality is of the opinion that the condition is still being breached and not being complied with at the end of the period specified in terms of section 112(2)(b). - (2) If the Municipality withdraws the approval, the Municipality must notify the owner of the withdrawal of the approval and instruct the owner to cease the activity immediately. - (3) The approval is withdrawn from date of notification of the owner.
+110 Exemptions to facilitate expedited procedures

-114 Exemptions to facilitate expedited procedures
+The Municipality may, Provided that it is not inconsistent with any other legislation, in writing -

-The Municipality may in writing -
+- (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of- - (i) integrated application processes as contemplated in section 89;

-- (a) exempt a development from compliance with the provisions of this By-law to reduce the financial or administrative burden of- - (i) integrated application processes as contemplated in section 93; - (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of existing settlements; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law
+- (ii) the provision of housing with the assistance of a state subsidy; or - (iii) incremental upgrading of existing settlements; - (b) in an emergency situation authorise that a development may depart from any of the provisions of this By-law